Notre Dame Cathedral – A masterpiece of Gothic architecture

 The lower low relief represent their souls being directed either to Heaven or to Hell.

-The arches framing the tympanum are sculpted with angels, prophets, martyrs and virgins and end above the statues of the Twelve Apostles.
+The arches framing the tympanum are sculpted with angels, prophets, martyrs and virgins; they end above the statues of the Twelve Apostles.

 The portal was severely damaged during the French Revolution but was restored.